 Young at Art

-Rooftop is launching an art project in our Young Person's Schemes (YPS) with the help of Artspace in Cinderford.
+Rooftop is launching an art project in our Young Person's Service (YPS) Schemes with the help of Artspace in Cinderford.
 Large canvases have been donated and the finale of the project will be seeing how our young residents have transformed these.

-Our YPS are based in four locations, two in Gloucester, one in Tewkesbury and one in Lydney.
+Our Young Persons Service is based in four schemes, two in Gloucester, one in Tewkesbury and one in Lydney.
 It is hoped that this art project will help our young residents to process some of the emotions that the pandemic has raised and also to learn new skills.
-It was the idea of Rooftop's Health and Well Being Team.
-The staff in this department are dedicated to delivering Rooftop's committment to enriching the lives of our customers, providing events and activities to promote well being and to build a sense of community.
+It was the idea of Rooftop's Health and Wellbeing Team.
+The staff in this department are dedicated to delivering Rooftop's commitment to enriching the lives of our customers, providing events and activities to promote well being and to build a sense of community.

 Derry Cleaton is Rooftop's Team Leader for Gloucestershire and it was because of the death of her sister in law, more than thirty years ago, that this project began its journey.
 Nicola Brain was a talented artist who was awarded the Henry Moore Bursary to study for her Masters in Art at the Chelsea College of Art in London.
 She specialised in abstract art and loved the work of Willem de Kooning, who she studied.